Why does your website need to be mobile-first?

 - By 2025, 72% of internet users are expected to rely solely on smartphones for web access.

-These figures highlight why businesses must prioritise mobile-first design: it’s where your customers are spending their time.
+These figures highlight why businesses must prioritise mobile-first design: it’s where your customers are spending most of their time.

 Benefits of Mobile-First Design